 YOU could help with the next step, if you choose to do so, for example:

-Having heard that I had two strokes and have cancer in my lungs, those of you attending my classes may have a vision of me being wheeled in to class on a stretcher, wearing an oxygen mask!
+Hearing that I had two strokes and have cancer in my lungs might create a vision of me being wheeled in to class on a stretcher, wearing an oxygen mask!
 In fact, I'm in fine form, with no after-effects at all.
-To quote from another Monty Python film "I'm not dead, I feel fine". had no problems after dancing all the time at all three classes, which resumed on April 10th/11th and I at fully expect to be back in The Armada for the first week in July, dancing every set, afternoon and evening, looking out over the Atlantic Ocean.
+To quote from another Monty Python film "I'm not dead, I feel fine".
+Since returning to class in early April, I've been doing two-and-a-half hours of non-stop dancing, three times a week, with no problems at all.
+I fully expect to be back in The Armada for the first week in July, dancing every set, afternoon and evening, looking out over the Atlantic Ocean, as usual.

 To be honest, I don't know what the future holds for me.
 If I was to invest time in searching the internet for Stage IV Breast Cancer Survival Rates, I know that I'd find a wide variety of predictions for how long I'm likely to live.
 However, I have no intention of doing that.
-Instead, I intend get on with enjoying life, like I've done for the last fifteen years.
+Instead, I intend to get on with enjoying life, like I've done for the last fifteen years.
 Life is short and it'll come to an end for all of us one day.
-I intend to use whatever time I may have left, whether that be years, or decades, to focus on the two things that are most important to me: my family and set dancing.
+I intend to use my remaining time, whether that be years, or decades, to focus on the two things that are most important to me: my family and set dancing.